shxwn21/shxwn21/README.md

 - 👋 Hi, I’m Shawn Grant (git_user: @shxwn21)
 - 👀 I’m interested in seach systems and information extraction.
-- 🌱 I’m currently learning PHP, postgresSQL, and MySQL for backend dev, Haskell for FSA generation, and pandas in python for research data management.
+- 🌱 I’ve recently learned PHP, postgresSQL, and MySQL for backend dev, Haskell for FSA generation, and pandas in python for research data management, for my Summer internship and undergraduate research position with my university's Phonology lab.
 - 💞️ I’m looking to collaborate on small mobile app projects using React and Nodejs.
 - 📫 How to reach me:
      - sgrant0320@gmail.com